bambash/appup/README.md

 ## why?
 In a perfect world all applications have health checking and this would not be needed.
 However, I've experienced some pains when trying to control uptime on applications that have been migrated into Kubernetes that do not have a simple way to do health checks.
 The code owners for these apps usually don't have the time, experience, or business support to implement native health checks.

-While you could use Kubernetes port checking, use  or increase the sleep durations, I feel that this gives the operators a little more flexibility.